git/git.github.io/rev_news/drafts/edition-110.md

   automatically used to create the release notes that Junio prepares and sends when he creates a new release.

-  Brian Lyles, replied to Junio that the description of the patch series used as an example above, which Brian had sent, was "a little out-of-date".
+  Brian Lyles replied to Junio that the description of the patch series used as an example above, which Brian had sent, was "a little out-of-date".
 He suggested a different wording for it, and said that he was going to send a version 4 of the series.

-  Junio replied that the wording suggestion for the description was very much appreciated, and wondered if the project could adopt a better workflow where contributors could write a short description at the top of the cover letter of their patch series and that description could be packed up automatically by some tools to appear in Junio's "What's cooking in git.git" emails.
+  Junio said that the wording suggestion for the description was very much appreciated, and wondered if the project could adopt a better workflow where contributors could write a short description at the top of the cover letter of their patch series and that description could be picked up automatically by some tools to appear in Junio's "What's cooking in git.git" emails.

-  Brian Lyles replied that he agreed improving the process could be a good idea.
-He mentioned a strategy used by other projects which consists in adding an entry in a "CHANGELOG.NEXT.md" file in each important enough commit.
-At release time all the entries in that file would be moved into a standard "CHANGELOG.md" file.
+  Brian Lyles agreed that improving the process could be a good idea.
+He mentioned a strategy used by other projects, namely adding an entry in a "CHANGELOG.NEXT.md" file in each important commit.
+At release time, all the entries in that file would be moved into a standard "CHANGELOG.md" file.
 He then showed how the entry in the "CHANGELOG.NEXT.md" file would look like for his series as an example.